BerkayMLKC/WebScraping/README.md

-# E-COMMERCE COMPARİSON PROJECT
+# E-Commerce Comparison Project
 This project aims to compare product features and prices between the Trendyol and Amazon Turkey e-commerce platforms.
 Data is collected using web scraping techniques and stored in a MySQL database.

-# TABLE OF Contents
+# Table of Contents
 Technologies Used
 Installation
 Usage